-4.2.1 PGAS Language Correctness Checking
+3.2.1 PGAS Language Correctness Checking

-PGAS languages are available as library-based paradigms, e.g., GPI [6], and as language extensions, e.g., UPC, Co-Array Fortran, and Chapel.
+PGAS languages are available as library-based paradigms, e.g. GASPI / GPI [7], OpenSHMEM and as language extensions or individual languages, e.g. UPC, Coarray Fortran, and Chapel.
 In terms of instrumentation, library based PGAS paradigms are easier to handle, as they directly provide an interface to intercept.
 Language based PGAS paradigms are compiled into an intermediate form and implemented by some communication layer.
 Intercepting events is more difficult in this case.

-The types of correctness errors that occur in PGAS languages appear to be more typical to threading errors as detected by tools like the Intel Thread Checker, e.g., a write to remote memory happens in parallel to a local read to the same location on the remote side.
-So detecting all types of PGAS usage errors will require tools to trace each single memory access, which we assume to be too expensive for a scalable runtime tool.
-So advances in fine-grained memory race detection are outside the expertise and resources available within the CRESTA project.
-However, further errors of PGAS applications include synchronization errors like concurrent write operations to equal memory regions or a lack of synchronization primitives between DMA operations.
-Finally, due to locking and barrier synchronization, deadlocks may also manifest in PGAS languages.
-The later two can also be detected without tracing each single memory access.
-So first correctness checks within MUST would more likely fall into the detection of coarse-grained synchronization errors and deadlocks.
-If low overhead memory access tracing is available, experiments with per memory access based error detection could be possible.
+The types of correctness errors that occur in PGAS languages appear to be more typical to threading errors as detected by tools like the Intel Thread Checker, e.g. a write to remote memory happens in parallel to a local read to the same location on the remote side.
+Detecting all types of PGAS usage errors will therefore require tools to trace each single memory access, which limits the applicability of a scalable runtime tool such as MUST, since it induces high overheads.
+Advances in fine-grained memory race detection are outside the expertise and resources available within the CRESTA project.
+However, further errors of PGAS applications include synchronisation errors like concurrent write operations to equal memory regions or a lack of synchronisation primitives between DMA operations.
+Finally, due to locking and barrier synchronisation, deadlocks may also manifest in PGAS languages.
+The latter two can also be detected without tracing each single memory access.
+First correctness checks within MUST fall into the category of detection of coarse-grained synchronisation errors and deadlocks.

-From our early experience, for first correctness checks of a language based PGAS paradigm, we would require an instrumentation API that provides us with information on:
+From our early experience, for first correctness checks of a language based PGAS paradigm, we need an instrumentation API that provides us with information on:

 - Memory ranges that are global

-- Synchronization calls
+- Synchronisation calls

 - Communication/writes into global memory

 - Communication/reads from global memory